rstudio/cheatsheets/README.md

 <img src="pngs/rstudio-ide.png" width=364 height=288 align="right"/>

 The cheatsheets make it easy to learn about and use some of our favorite packages.
-They are published in their respective PDF versions here: https://www.rstudio.com/resources/cheatsheets/, some are also available in the RStudio IDE under Help > Cheat Sheets.
+They are published in their respective PDF versions here: https://www.rstudio.com/resources/cheatsheets/, some are also available in the RStudio IDE under Help > Cheatsheets.

 This repository contains the source files of the current, archived and translated versions.